Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What doesn’t travel insurance cover?

-At the time of writing, the US Department of State advises that you reconsider the need to travel to El Salvador due to high crime.
-The Department of State deems El Salvador a Level 3 country, affecting what your insurer covers.
+As of March 2021, the US Department of State advises that you reconsider the need to travel to El Salvador due to COVID-19 with extra caution because of high crime.
+The Department of State deems El Salvador a Level 3 country, which affects your coverage eligibility.
 It’s common to see exclusions for political evacuation and repatriation.
-This means that if there’s a terror attack or a political event that causes violence in the country, your insurer won’t pay to have you evacuated back home.
+So if there’s a terror attack or a political event that causes violence in the country, your insurer won’t pay to have you evacuated back home.

 Other common exclusions include: